Explore health content from A to Z.

 I need information about...

-Baylor All Saints Medical Center at Fort Worth, located near downtown Fort Worth, is a full-service hospital dedicated to providing for the health care needs of the community.
+Baylor All Saints Medical Center at Fort Worth, located near downtown Fort Worth, is an aware-winning, full-service hospital dedicated to providing for the health care needs of the community.

 Baylor Fort Worth is among Tarrant County's oldest not-for-profit hospitals and celebrated 100 years of service in 2006.
 The medical center has 574 licensed beds and offers a broad range of medical services including programs of excellence in cardiology, transplantation, neurosciences, oncology and women's services.
-Baylor Fort Worth is accredited by the Joint Commission of Healthcare Organizations (JCAHO).
+Baylor Fort Worth is accredited by The Joint Commission.

 The daVinci® S HD Surgical System, a robotic platform, allows surgeons to perform complex laparoscopic surgical procedures through 1-2 cm incisions, or openings smaller than the size of a dime.
 The daVinci integrates three-dimension high definition endoscopy and advanced robotic technology to virtually extend the surgeon's eyes and hands into the surgical field.